Skip to content

 Defined SettingsπŸ”—

-All above settings can be defined also in the definitions file, except the Enable_Defined_Settings itself.
+All the above settings can be defined also in the definitions file, except the Enable_Defined_Settings itself.

 All variables starting with the prefix mold- are considered by Mold as setting variables, which means that they change the way in which Mold behaves by changing a Mold setting.